Kalaiyarasan200/HR-Analytics-Employee-Attrition-Dashboard/README.md

 HR Analytics & Employee Attrition Dashboard

 📌 Project Overview

-The HR Analytics & Employee Attrition Dashboard is a data analytics project designed to analyze employee attrition and identify the key factors associated with employees leaving the organization.

-The project uses MySQL for data cleaning, transformation, feature engineering, and analysis, followed by Power BI for interactive data visualization and dashboard development.

-The analysis focuses on factors such as department, job role, age group, salary, overtime, business travel, job satisfaction, work-life balance, and employee experience.
+The HR Analytics & Employee Attrition Dashboard is a data analytics project designed to analyze employee attrition and identify the key factors associated with employees leaving the organization.The project uses MySQL for data cleaning, transformation, feature engineering, and analysis, followed by Power BI for interactive data visualization and dashboard development.The analysis focuses on factors such as department, job role, age group, salary, overtime, business travel, job satisfaction, work-life balance, and employee experience.

 🎯 Project Objectives

 Analyze overall employee attrition.
 Identify departments and job roles with higher attrition.
 Analyze attrition across different age groups.